 Annulment in California – Orange County

-Annulment in California invalidate a marriage as if you were never married before.
+Annulment in California invalidates a marriage as if you were never married before.
 An Orange County Family Law attorney has written the guidance below based on the most frequently asked questions and issues most frequently discussed in the Orange County Superior Court.

 How to get an Annulment in California?

-In order to get an Annulment in California you need to show that your marriage is void or voidable.
-The difference between void and voidable marriage is the void is invalid at the beginning, but voidable is valid initially and may be invalidated if one petitioned for it.
+In order to get an Annulment in California, you need to show that your marriage is void or voidable.
+The difference between void and voidable marriage is the void is invalid at the beginning, but voidable is valid initially and maybe invalidated if one petitioned for it.

 Status of limitation for some Grounds for Annulment in California

 The court will order annulment in California on the ground of physical incapacity if one of the spouses appears to be incurable.
 The status of limitation based on this ground is four years.
 The injured party must file for annulment within four years after the marriage.

 Another ground for annulment in California is unsound mind.
 For this ground there is no status of limitation.
 The spouse, or conservator or relative should file at any time before the death of either party.

 The court automatically grants an annulment if the marriage is bigamous (one or both spouses were already married to someone else).

 A marriage involving incest, such as marriage between close blood relatives is subject to annulment as well.